Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-social-media-connections/Readme.md

 ### updateMessage( <message> )

-Helpder function to update the message to share in the social media.
+Helper function to update the message to share in the social media.

 ```es6
 import { TextareaControl } from '@wordpress/components';